chandan181singh/special-giggle/README.md

 # _Complaint_box_ #

 # Introduction...
-* Complaint Box for the common people's Basic neccessity Website for the common people, where they can post their daily life problems and can manage their complaint and check any previous complaint status.
+* Complaint Box for the common people's Basic neccessity, where they can post their daily life problems and can manage their complaint and check any previous complaint status.
+* Admin can review the under process complaint and post solution for the complaint and mark it as completed
 #

 [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com)